A steamy love letter (to my travel steamer)

 5. It's super packable

 As you can see, it’s around the size of a water glass or a small water bottle.
 To use it, you push the red button down to release the handle.
 I like to keep the cord bundled together with a velcro tie I bought separately.
-As mentioned, my steamer is six years old so you can see a bit of wear on the body.
+As mentioned, my steamer is eight old so you can see a bit of wear on the body.
 However, this steamer has been chucked, as it is – no case – into every bag I’ve used in that period.
-It’s sturdy and always ready to roll.
+It's sturdy and always ready to roll.
 Emotional Support Steamer, anyone?

 6. You just add water

 I’ve heard that some people use distilled water to keep the inside of their steamer clean.
-I’ve never bothered with that and here’s what it looks like inside after six years of using tap water (almost always).
+I’ve never bothered with that and here’s what it looks like inside after eight years of using tap water (almost always).
 Not bad.